 - a.
 A student is required to pass the written examination in all three areas (Mathematics, a major area of specialization, minor area of specialization) for advancement to candidacy. - b.
-In case a student passes in 2 areas and fails in 1 area, a make-up written or the student may request oral examination.
+In case a student passes in 2 areas and fails in 1 area, a make-up written exam will be proctored.
+The student may also request an oral examination instead of a written examination.
 The make-up examination will be given during the second half of the spring semester. - c.
 In case a student fails the written examination in more than one area or fails the written or oral make-up examination, he or she will need to re-take the entire qualifying examination in the following year. - d.
 Students will be given a maximum of two attempts to pass the qualifying examination.
 Failure in the second year will result in being dropped from the doctoral program.